raivairmuyargas/raivairmuyargas/README.md

-# Hi, I am John Raivair Muyargas
+# Hi, I am John Raivair Muyargas, a dedicated and motivated individual with a growing passion for technology and innovation.
+I have a strong interest in coding and database management, and I enjoy taking on challenges that push me to think critically and solve problems efficiently.

 **Name.** John Raivair B. Muyargas